-High Altitude Cooking & Baking at 9,600 feet
+High Altitude Cooking and Baking at 9,600 feet

 Beans & Pasta

-- Increase oven temp 25 degrees for 6,000 ft, (proportionally 40 degrees for 9,600, but unless protection from browning / burning is added, this is probably not feasible
+- Increase oven temperature 25 degrees for 6,000 feet.
+Proportionally this would be 40 degrees for 9,600, but unless protection from browning and burning is added, this is probably not feasible

-- Add more flour: 1 tablespoon for 3,000 ft, and one more for every 1,500 ft, according to Stella Cullinary videos.
+- Increase flour by 1-4 T. One tablespoon for the first 3,000 feet and then one more for each additional 1,500 feet.
 Increasing flour should not cause the cake to be dry, especially because extra liquid is added.

-- Add an extra egg, the structure of egg will help hold the structure..
+- Add an extra egg to help hold the structure.

 Resources for High-Altitude Cooking & Baking:

-- Culinary Classes: Colorado Mountain College - Summit County
+- Private Culinary Classes at Colorado Mountain College - Summit County